Enrolment Day Information and 2019-2020 Term Dates

 Enrolment – further education students

-Shortly you will be sent a letter inviting you to an enrolment interview for your course.
+You will have received a letter inviting you to an enrolment interview for your course.

 As enrolment is a very busy time at City College Norwich it is essential that you attend your appointment.
 Please note, if you arrive late, you may miss your appointment slot and your place may be at risk.